 How much do you really need to save for retirement?
 That one question (and figuring out the answer) can be daunting, ambiguous and difficult to grasp — especially since no one knows the future.

-That’s perhaps why less than 50% of people have even tried to calculate how much money they will need in retirement, according to the latest retirement confidence survey from the Employee Benefit Research Institute.
+This is perhaps why less than 50% of people have even tried to calculate how much money they will need in retirement, according to the retirement confidence survey from the Employee Benefit Research Institute.

-But this doesn’t mean we shouldn’t try!
-If you want to retire some day, you need to start planning as early as possible — and you can always tweak things along the way.
+Bad idea!
+If you want to retire some day, you need to start planning as early as possible — and you can always tweak things along the way as your situation changes or other things come up.

-By asking yourself a few important questions and making a few small changes, you will be able to prepare for the future and retire on your own time.
+By asking yourself a few important questions and making a few small changes now, you will be able to prepare for the future and retire on your own time.

 7 big expenses you need to plan for in retirement